-Category Description Portal Roles and Subordinates All roles defined for your organization's site or portal.
+Category Description is only available when no Sales force Experience sites or portals are enabled for your organization.
+Portal Roles and Subordinates All roles defined for your organization's site or portal.
 This includes all of the users in the specified role plus all of the users below that role in the site or portal role hierarchy, except for high-volume users.
 A site or portal role name includes the name of the account that it's associated with, except for person accounts, which include the user Alias.
 Roles and Internal Subordinates All roles defined for your organization.
 This includes all of the users in the specified role plus all of the users in roles below that role, excluding site and portal roles.
 This category is displayed only if Salesforce Experiences or portals are enabled for your organization.
 Roles, Internal and Portal Subordinates All roles defined for your organization.
 This includes all of the users in the specified role plus all of the users in roles below that role, including site and portal roles.
 Territories All territories defined for your organization.
 Territories and Subordinates All territories defined for your organization.
 This includes the specified territory plus all territories below it.
 Guest User All unauthenticated users in a site.